WAMU: Former repeaters

-Citing a desire to focus on its core Washington-market, WAMU in 2020 began seeking to sell off WRAU; according to the station, WRAU makes up about 2 percent of WAMU's total weekly listenership.
+Citing a desire to focus on its core Washington-market, WAMU in 2020 began seeking to sell off WRAU/88.3; according to the station, WRAU makes up about 2 percent of WAMU's total weekly listenership.
 In February 2020, WAMU reached an agreement with Delaware Public Media for the sale of WRAU; however, the broadcasters unwound the deal in October 2020, citing economic changes due to the COVID-19 pandemic.

 In March 2021, WAMU announced the sale of the station to Atlantic Gateway Communications, owner of Takoma Park, Maryland-based WGTS.
 WGTS plans to use WGTS as a repeater service for its contemporary Christian programming.
-The station handover happened on June 24, 2021, with the 88.3 MHz channel being reassigned as WGBZ.
+The station handover happened on June 24, 2021, with the station being reassigned as WGBZ.